Migration Guide

 ],

-extends bundlerActions
+}); KernelAccountClient extends bundlerActions by default

 For example: